-At the Emotion Hygiene Alliance, we created and teach a unique framework for trauma-informed, social, emotional, and physical well-being.
-A framework which forges five distinct areas of science and philosophy into a powerful set of tools and curricula.
-(Know the 5)
+At the Emotion Hygiene Alliance, we created and teach a unique framework for trauma-informed social, mental, and physical well-being.
+A framework which forges eleven distinct areas of science and philosophy into a powerful set of tools and curricula.
+Know the 11

 The Emotion Hygiene Alliance is proud to serve and train schools, leaders, caregivers, and individuals.
 Every EHA-trained person makes a difference in their own and the people around them’s health and well-being.